Picking Out Prefixes

 • physically present in the world

-If we combine what we know about the root word and the prefix, we know that nonexistent refers to something that is fake or not real; something that simply does not exist in this world.
+If you combine what you know about the root word and the prefix, you know that nonexistent refers to something that is fake or not real; something that does not exist in this world.

 Now that you know how to pick out prefixes and what some prefixes mean, it's time to start connecting them to some words and using them in sentences!

-Continue on to the Got It? section for some practice!
+Continue to the Got It? section for some practice!

 Image - Button Next